Fabindia: Right-wing groups target clothing giant over ad

 - Published

-Clothing brand Fabindia has removed a tweet about its new festive line after a backlash from right-wing groups.
+Indian retailer Fabindia has withdrawn an ad about a new festive line after a backlash from right-wing Hindu groups.

+They accused the ad of using Urdu - a language spoken by many Muslims - to celebrate a collection for the Hindu festival of Diwali.

+The collection is titled Jashn-e-Riwaaz, an Urdu term that means "celebration of tradition".

-Many protested against the name of the collection titled Jashn-e-Riwaaz (celebration of tradition), saying it hurt their religious sentiments.
+But a tweet of the ad sparked accusations from some Hindus who said it hurt their religious sentiments.

-The firm was accused of attempting to appropriate Diwali, the Hindu festival of lights.
+They said the firm - a household name that sells home furnishings, furniture, clothes and food - was appropriating Diwali, the Hindu festival of lights.

+A spokesperson from Fabindia, however, told the Times of India newspaper that Jashn-e-Riwaaz was not its Diwali collection.

 Some social media users called for a boycott of the brand, making their campaign one of the top Twitter trends.

-The term Jashn-e-Riwaaz is in Urdu, which is one of the several prominent languages in India, and that seems to have upset the right-wing.

-The language has a rich history in South Asia and it has produced some of the most powerful and intriguing literary works over the last two centuries.
-Many poets and writers who wrote in Urdu centuries ago are still celebrated in India.
+They said "Diwali is not Jashn-e-Riwaaz".

 The tweet, which went viral on Monday, said "as we welcome the festival of love and light," the collection "pays homage to Indian culture".